open/close all folders

 SETTING: the bridge of the Enterprise.
 Picard and Data are still dressed for Noir.

 Picard: La Forge?
 (Tugs hat down.)
 Shtep on it.

 - That scene unintentionally makes Picard look exactly like one of the figures from the the famous American painting, Nighthawks, which is oddly funny.

 - Just as good was his Dixon Hill experience in "Manhunt".
 He goes there trying to relax and hide from Lwaxana Troi's escapades.
 The first man through his door ends up pulling a pistol on him after accusing "Dix" of not finding his sister in time to save her life.

 Picard: *stumbling out of the way* "Computer, freeze program! ...
 I came here to relax, not to dodge bullets.
 Reconfigure... more ambiance, less substance."

-The next man through the door is a sinister figure who, after a veiled threat conversation, reaches over and grabs Picard by the lapels.
+- The next man through the door is a sinister figure who, after delivering some veiled threats, reaches over and grabs Picard by the lapels.

 Picard: "Computer, freeze program!
 This is just substituting one form of violence for another.
 Reconfigure."